Alan MacDiarmid: Conductive polymers

 His best-known research was the discovery and development of conductive polymers—plastic materials that conduct electricity.
 He collaborated with the Japanese chemist Hideki Shirakawa and the American physicist Alan Heeger in this research and published the first results in 1977.
 The three of them shared the 2000 Nobel Prize in Chemistry for this work.

 The Nobel Prize was awarded for the discovery that plastics can, after certain modifications, be made electrically conductive.
 The work progressed to yield important practical applications.
-Conductive plastics can be used for anti-static substances for photographic film and 'smart' windows that can exclude sunlight.
+Conductive plastics can be used for anti-static substances for photographic film and 'smart' windows that can exclude light.
 Semi-conductive polymers have been applied in light-emitting diodes, solar cells and displays in mobile telephones.
 Future developments in molecular electronics are predicted to dramatically increase the speed while reducing the size of computers.

 MacDiarmid also travelled around the world for speaking engagements that impressed upon listeners the value of globalising the effort of innovation in the 21st century.
 In one of his last courses, in 2001, MacDiarmid elected to lead a small seminar of incoming freshmen about his research activities.
 Overall, his name is on over 600 published papers and 20 patents.